HaSa1002/hasa1002.github.io/_posts/2018-04-04-Basic-Engine.md

 <span class="keyword">dofile</span>&nbsp;<span class="string">&quot;Game.conf&quot;</span></pre>

 That’s the moment it gets annoying: We must load every single file, and as I am to lazy to write a function, which iterates through a folder, we must add them manually to the file or write them as you wish.
-All the engine internally does is to execute this single “Engine.lua”.
+All the engine does internally is executing this single “Engine.lua”.
 Everything else is in your hand!
 Let’s see how a scene file looks like:

 # How it works – The Scene File #